top of page

 People often ask.

-The misunderstanding surrounding the name—frequently softened into an indistinct sound by those who say it regularly—is something the Call Mark Video Collective cherishes.
+The misunderstandings surrounding the name—frequently softened into an indistinct sound by those who say it regularly—is something the Call Mark Video Collective cherishes.

 One year, for a Christmas market at Balboa Park, the collective produced holiday cards and signed them as Hallmark Video Collective.
 The initiative raised $932, as documented in their 2003 financial record, shared openly with members, supporters, and audience via their newsletter.